Reading Genesis for the Earth

 To register for this session, click here:

-Check clbsj.org/events/lenten-detox for additional Detox sessions!
+Check clbsj.org/events/bible-detox for additional Detox sessions!

 Rabbi Dr. Rachel S. Mikva is the Herman E. Schaalman Professor of Jewish Studies and Senior Faculty Fellow of the InterReligious Institute at Chicago Theological Seminary.
 Professor Mikva served as a congregational rabbi for thirteen years before returning to academia.
 Her research and teaching focus on interpretation of the Hebrew Bible in various times and places, exploring how the ideas both shape and reflect the societies in which they unfold.
 She is especially interested in the intersections of exegesis, culture and ethics.
 She is also an interfaith activist, a mother, an environmentalist, a feminist, an anti-racist, an empath, a pragmatist, and a perfectionist.
 Her recent publications include Dangerous Religious Ideas: The Deep Roots of Self-Critical Faith in Judaism, Christianity, and Islam (2020) and Midrash vaYosha: A Medieval Midrash on the Song at the Sea (2012).
 Read more at https://www.rachelmikva.com/